 Senior Research Fellow

-Dr Chris Mason is Senior Research Fellow at the Centre for Social Impact and Course Director for the PhD by practice-based research, at Swinburne University of Technology.
+Associate Professor Chris Mason is Senior Research Fellow at the Centre for Social Impact and Course Director for the PhD by practice-based research, at Swinburne University of Technology.

-A list of Chris’s publications, research projects and media can be found here.
+A list of Chris’ publications, research projects and media can be found here.

 Back to Our People